(Deceitful efforts to discourage Americans from learning the truth about the "income tax")

 Eventually I had to let that thought go also, however.
 Nobody is THAT proud, especially in light of the fact that nearly EVERYONE was taken in...

 SO, I'VE COME TO REALIZE what is actually in play with those who persist in denial-- a fundamental failure of moral courage.
-It's this simple: Acknowledging the truth about the tax inescapably imposes a moral duty upon a person to stand up and act in accordance with that truth, and some folks just don't have the integrity for that kind of adult responsibility.
+It's this simple: Acknowledging the truth about the tax inescapably imposes a moral duty upon a person to stand up and act in accordance with that truth.
+Some folks just don't have the integrity for that kind of adult responsibility.

 It is sort of a "see no evil" dynamic.
 If one manages to "see none" (or to equip oneself with "plausible denial" of having seen any), one is spared overt moral responsibility to denounce, and possibly confront, the evil-doer...

 Avoiding that obligation to denounce and confront is something for which many a moral coward is willing to go on paying even half the fruits of his or her blood, sweat and tears.
-I suppose it's almost easy for these folks when that corrupt choice is lubricated with the comforting props of the "validating" fiction, the companionship of others similarly inclined, the pride factor, and most importantly, the thoroughly-cultivated reputation of the "overlooked" evil-doers as absolutely rabid junk-yard dogs, utterly devoid of any respect for the law, and very unpleasant to confront and denounce.
+I suppose it's almost easy for these folks.
+That corrupt choice has been well-lubricated with the comforting props of the "validating" fictions about the 16th Amendment, the companionship of others similarly inclined, the pride factor, and most importantly, the thoroughly-cultivated reputation of the evil-doers from whom the deniers avert their gaze as absolutely rabid junk-yard dogs, utterly devoid of any respect for the law, and very unpleasant to confront and denounce.

 Almost easy...
 But how shameful...

 LEARN the liberating, empowering, critically-important truth about the 16th Amendment and the liberating, empowering, critically-important truth about the "income" tax.
 STOP merely reading (or writing) about how bad things are and START DOING SOMETHING ABOUT IT!